Purpose of this information

 Be sure to select the topic area for your abstract from the drop-down menu.

-The presenting author is invited to indicate on the form, his or her preference for oral or poster presentation.
+The presenting author is invited to submit for a poster presentation.
 However, the final decision is that of the reviewer and programme committee and will be influenced by the quality and suitability of the abstract and logistics such as presentation space and time.

 Important: The maximum number of abstracts that can be submitted by one author is 3 (three).